Macklemore: Interests

 Macklemore is a fan of the Seattle Seahawks.
 He created a 12th man promotional video and performed at the 2014 NFC Championship Game.
 He remains a fan of the now-relocated Seattle SuperSonics.
 In August 2019, Macklemore joined the ownership group of Seattle Sounders FC, the local Major League Soccer club.
 He is a fan of the Seattle Kraken of the National Hockey League; on April 18, 2022, the Kraken announced that Macklemore had joined its ownership group.

-Macklemore has an eclectic taste in art, including outlandish garments spouting sequins, fringe and feathers, a kitschy velvet painting of a bald eagle, an oil painting of Drake dancing and a Dan Lacey painting of a nude Justin Bieber.
+Macklemore has an eclectic taste in art, including outlandish garments sporting sequins, fringe and feathers, a kitschy velvet painting of a bald eagle, an oil painting of Drake dancing and a Dan Lacey painting of a nude Justin Bieber.